Food Standards Australia New Zealand: Description

 FSANZ develops the standards in consultation with experts, other government agencies and stakeholders; the standards are enforced by state and territory departments, agencies and local councils in Australia, the Ministry for Primary Industries in New Zealand, and the Australian Department of Agriculture, Water and the Environment for food imported into Australia.
-The recommendations made by the body are open and accountable, and based upon a rigorous scientific assessment of risk to public health and safety.
+According to legislation, the recommendations made by the body should be open and accountable, and based upon a rigorous scientific assessment of risk to public health and safety, though FSANZ's commitment to this has been disputed by leading public health and consumer representatives across Australia and New Zealand.

 All decisions made by FSANZ must be approved by the Australia and New Zealand Food Regulation Ministerial Council, which is composed of the Health Minister from each of the Australian states and territories, and the Health Minister from New Zealand, and other participating Ministers nominated by each jurisdiction.
-This may lead to political interference in the decision: for example the decision made over hemp seed, when the Food Standards scientists recommended that hemp seed be allowed for sale, the ministers vetoed this because they did not want to appear soft on drugs.

 Publications from FSANZ include the Australian Total Diet Survey and Shoppers' Guide to Food Additives and labels.

+History

+FSANZ began as an Australia-only agency, the National Food Authority, established under the National Food Authority Act 1991.
+In 1995, the National Food Authority's jurisdiction was extended to New Zealand, under the Joint Food Standards Treaty, and it was consequently renamed the Australia New Zealand Food Authority (ANZFA).
+It subsequently adopted its present name, Food Standards Australia New Zealand, in 2001.